vakilkunal/MH-Tools/README.md

 Using the Auto-Loader is recommended, as it automatically grabs the latest version of each bookmarklet without having to manually update.

 You **must** be on the official [mousehuntgame.com](https://www.mousehuntgame.com/) website for our bookmarklets to work.
 This is because the Facebook version loads MouseHunt in an `<iframe>` which (along with CORS restrictions) prevents access to DOM elements as well as the custom `user` JavaScript object.
+You must also be using the FreshCoat Layout.

 Bookmarklet | Functionality
 :--: | --